Working with the Variant Management Dialog

 Working with Variant Parameters

-In the images below, a Parameter called ProjectTitle has been defined for the project, and also for each variant.
-The animation shows the behavior on the PCB as the Variants selector is used to show the base design, then each variant.
+In the images below, a parameter called ProjectTitle has been defined for the project, and also for each variant.
+The video shows the behavior on the PCB as the Variants selector is used to show the base design, then each variant.

 Generating a Variant Report